Welcome to to the historical stained glass windows created by colonial Victoria’s historic stained glass firm “Ferguson & Urie” (1853 – 1899).

 The aim of my research is to locate, photograph and document the firm’s stained glass windows and to transcribe historic newspaper articles mentioning the firm, or the employees and their histories.
 Where possible, I’ll delve into the mysteries and stories surrounding the windows, where they were erected, and the stories behind the colonial pioneers who donated the windows or who had windows made in their memory.
 It’s impossible for me to do all this on my own, and I thankfully have support from some family members overseas, in particular New Zealand.

-As at December 2013 there have been over 200 locations identified with one or more extant stained glass windows created by the Ferguson & Urie stained glass company.
-Although this seems like a lot, it is just a mere drop in the ocean in comparison to the number of stained glass windows that have been erected in churches and public or private buildings on the eastern side of Australia since colonial times.
+As at August 2014 there have been over 2114 buildings located with one or more extant stained glass windows created by the Ferguson & Urie stained glass company.
+Although this seems like a lot, it is a mere drop in the ocean in comparison to the number of stained glass windows that have been erected in churches and public or private buildings on the eastern side of Australia since colonial times.
 Ferguson & Urie had a 46 year history with 38 of those years solely dedicated to the production of stained glass.
 I suspect that what I have discovered to-date is a fraction of what could still be out there somewhere!

 The oldest ‘known’ figurative stained glass window to have been erected anywhere in Australia was created by the English stained glass artist William Wailes and was erected at Christ Church, Longford, Tasmania in 1844.
 In comparison, the oldest known locally made extant window by the Ferguson & Urie company is dated only seventeen years later, in November 1861, and is located at St Margaret’s Church at Eltham in Victoria.